SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 Changes until v20 release
 ----
 *v20 not released yet*
+- PrepareDarkEdif: Now v1.0.0.4; focuses project name, and adds controls for target MFX differing to project name.
+- PostBuildTool: Now v1.0.0.9; allows target MFX name to differ to project name, and checks for mismatched wrapper on Android + iOS
+- PreBuildTool: Now v1.0.0.9; allows target MFX name to differ to project name, and checks for mismatched wrapper on Mac
+- All platforms: Added support for target MFX filename to differ to project name, using FusionSDKConfig ini.
 - PrepareDarkEdif: Now v1.0.0.3; fixes version in wrapper files put in project folder, now includes preceding "v".
 - PostBuildTool: Now v1.0.0.8; iOS no longer mistakenly looks for custom hpp file twice instead of h and hpp file in project folder
 - PreBuildTool: Now v1.0.0.8; aborts if you use non-numbers in a LinkA/C/E, which would break the call table generation for non-Windows